Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Materials and methods

-The same program of the triangulation measurement was used to acquire the service variables of the robot system via an ethernet socket connection at a rate of about \SI{100}{Hz}.
-These were used to correlate the standoff distance data sets with the deposition head coordinates and with the laser emission.
+The probe spot position has been calibrated as a function of standoff distance \cite{donadello_coaxial_2018}, finding an enhanced sensitivity factor of \SI{0.106}{\milli\meter\per\pixel} over a \SI{20}{mm} range.
+The camera acquisition is performed at a frame rate of \SI{400}{\hertz}.
+The standoff distance is extracted in real-time using a Python algorithm.
+The same program is used to acquire the service variables of the robot system via an ethernet socket connection at a rate of about \SI{100}{Hz}.
+These are used to correlate the standoff distance data sets with the deposition head coordinates and with the laser emission.